SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Includes work**

 - Archive repositories with hash conflicts in winery storage
-- Analyze possibility for other object storages and implement it if possible
+- Analyze options for other object storages and implement them if possible

 **KPIs**